EnricoCorsaro/FAMED/docs/source/configuring_parameters.rst

 A flag specifying whether or not the radial mode frequencies obtained from the GLOBAL module should be corrected by the shift with respect to the central radial mode frequency obtained from the sliding pattern fit (see Corsaro et al. 2020 for more details).
 This correction generally improves the position of the global radial mode frequencies, thus allowing a better decomposition of the PSD into chunks.
 The default value is 1, meaning that the correction is applied.

 * ``save_asymptotic_radial``
 A flag specifying whether or not the global radial mode frequencies obtained within the GLOBAL module are in the end replaced by their asymptotic predictions.
 This may turn out to provide more stable estimates of the radial mode frequencies to be used for decomposing the PSD into chunks, especially toward the tails of the Gaussian envelope of the oscillations.
 In these regions the frequencies extracted from the ASEF and the subsequent mode identification can be more affected by the presence of noise peaks, by mixed modes, and by the curvature effects of the asymptotic pattern of p modes.
-This correction is mostly useful for evolved stars, where the contamination with mixed modes can be significant.
-The default value is set to 1, meaning that the asymptotic predictions of the global radial modes are in the end used as a reference to identify the chunks.
+This correction is mostly useful for stars with low signal-to-noise ratio.
+The default value is set to 0, meaning that the asymptotic predictions of the global radial modes are not used as a reference to identify the chunks.

 * ``separations_dnu_tolerance_rg``
 When defining the separation s_n to the right side of each global radial mode frequency, an additional fraction of :math:`\Delta\nu`, set by this parameter, is added to the value of the asymptotic prediction for that radial mode.
 This is used in the GLOBAL module for stars in the SG and RG regime, having :math:`\Delta\nu < \Delta\nu_\mathrm{SG}` and :math:`T_\mathrm{eff} < T_\mathrm{eff,SG}`.
 The default value is set to 0.25.